DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-07-defining-our-problem-statements.md

 ---
 title: Defining our problem statements
-description: We translated our 4 problem areas into problem statements to give our team and stakeholders clarity and focus
+description: We translated our four problem areas into problem statements to give our team and stakeholders clarity and focus
 date: 2023-07-07
 tags:
   - school placements
   - alpha
-  - problem statements
+  - problems
 ---

 In our previous post on the [problems with school placements](/school-placements/problems-with-school-placements/), we outlined four problem areas: